lukasdb3/Forestry-Callouts/ForestryCallouts2/bin/Debug/net48/README.txt

 Notes:

+- Playable Chunks are around PaletoBay, RatonCanyon, and AltruistCamp.
+I plan on adding more later on.

 - If you are only playing with Forestry Callouts installed please set the distance checker to false in the ini file.
 If you do not it will result in a crash.